giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 ### Configure access for organization admins {#configure-org-admins}

-To grant full permissions to a group of users in the context of a particular organization, bind the pre-defined `cluster-admin` role and the `write-in-cluster-ns` role to that group.
+To grant full permissions to a group of users in the context of a particular organization, bind the pre-defined `cluster-admin` role to that group.
 Here is an example manifest:

 ```yaml
 ---